rickdat/Pulsar-Astra-Elasticsearch/README.md

 # Streaming with Pulsar into Astra and Elasticsearch

-This proof of concept outlines the steps to create a data streaming environment using Apache Pulsar Sinks in docker.
-The implementation uses Pulsar sink connectors to integrate multiple database technologies with data producers, and without the need of custom code.
+This proof of concept outlines the steps required to create a data streaming environment using Apache Pulsar Sinks in docker.
+The implementation uses Pulsar sink connectors to integrate multiple database technologies with data producers without custom coding.

 ## Use case.